MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Motivation and Single Device Case

-This leads us to the following observation. \begin{remark} For the case where $n=1$, \algname{MindFlayer SGD} is faster than \algname{Rennala SGD} if there exists a time threshold $t > 0$ such that the following inequality holds:
+This leads us to the following remark. \begin{remark} For the case where $n=1$, \algname{MindFlayer SGD} is faster than \algname{Rennala SGD} if there exists a time threshold $t > 0$ such that the following inequality holds: